What is Bitcoin?

 Can the Blockchain for Bitcoin be shut down?

 The only way to completely stop Bitcoin would be to eliminate the internet, which at this point doesn't seem possible.
-Bitcoin should continue to exist as long as there are incentives and the internet is functional.

 What is Bitcoin mining?